Features

 • New accounts ramp from 5/day +3/week until fully warmed

-• Warning or captcha → account auto-paused, operator notified
+• Warning or captcha → account auto-paused, operator notified, pod pacing tightens

 • Per-campaign send-window enforcement (start hour, end hour, days, timezone)